Do you want to shape the future and understand how the universe is built up?

 When to apply

-Have you completed, or will complete by 15 June 2020, one of the following diplomas?
+Have you completed, or will complete by summer 2022, one of the following diplomas?

-If yes, you are in admission group 2 and must submit your application during the application period between 18 March and 1 April 2020 (application period closes at 15.00 local Helsinki time).
+If yes, you are in admission group 2 and must submit your application during the application period between 17 – 31 March 2022 (the application period closes at 15.00 local Helsinki time).
 The admission is based on the matriculation examination or equivalent.

-If not, you are in admission group 1 and must submit your application during the application period between 3 December 2019 and 10 January 2020.
+If not, you are in admission group 1 and must submit your application during theapplication period between 1 December 2021 – 5 January 2022.
 The admission is based on the scores of SAT Subject Tests.

 You cannot select the application period of your preference although you would have two certificates.
 For example, holders of the Finnish matriculation examination certificate must always apply during the application period for admission group 2.